periph/website/site/content/_index.md

 # Overview

-[periph.io/x/periph](https://periph.io/x/periph) is a standalone hardware library with no external dependency.
+Periph is a standalone hardware library with limited external dependencies.

 # Features